Joseph the Hymnographer

-Joseph the Hymnographer (Όσιος Ιωσήφ ο Υμνογράφος) was a Greek monk of the ninth century.
+Joseph the Hymnographer (Όσιος Ιωσήφ ο Υμνογράφος; c.
+816 – 3 April 886) was a Greek monk of the ninth century.
 He is regarded as one of the greatest liturgical poets and hymnographers of the Eastern Orthodox Church.
 He is also known for his confession of the Orthodox Faith in opposition to Iconoclasm.

 As a poet he is often confused with Joseph, the Archbishop of Thessalonica and brother of Theodore the Studite, who were one generation older than he was, so that in many cases, attribution of specific hymns to him is uncertain.

 Life

 He was born around 816 AD in Sicily of devout parents, Plotinus and Agatha.
 Joseph's family had to flee from Sicily due to the Arab invasion of the island.
 According to the hagiographer Theophanes they went to Peloponnese.
 At the age of fifteen he was tonsured a monk at the Latomos Monastery of Thessalonica.
 About 840 the bishop of Thessalonica ordained him a hieromonk (priest-monk).
 While visiting Thessalonica the distinguished Gregory of Dekapolis was so impressed with Joseph, because of his rare character, that he invited him to join his Stoudios Monastery in Constantinople.